Robert Schoch at Göbekli Tepe, Turkey, 2020. Photo by Catherine Ulissey.

 Besides his academic and scholarly studies, Dr. Schoch is an active environmental advocate who stresses a pragmatic, hands-on approach.
 In this connection, he helped found a local community land trust devoted to protecting land from harmful development, serving on its Board of Directors for many years.
 And despite acknowledging that our Sun is a major driver of climate on the planet, Dr. Schoch takes an active part in “green” politics; for over a decade he served as an elected member of his local city council.

 In 1993, an extinct mammal genus was named Schochia in honor of Dr. Schoch’s paleontological contributions.

-The chamber beneath the Sphinx's paw, which Dr. Schoch discovered in the early 1990s (working with Dr. Thomas Dobecki) and which many people believe is an ancient archive or "Hall of Records", remains unexplored.
+It was at the instigation of the late John Anthony West (1932—2018) that Dr. Schoch first began studying the age of the Sphinx.
+The chamber beneath the Sphinx's paw, which Dr. Schoch, working with Dr. Thomas Dobecki, discovered in the early 1990s and which many people believe is an ancient archive or "Hall of Records" remains unexplored.

 Dr. Schoch's website is www.robertschoch.com.